mdgriffith/elm-prefab/guides/how-to/using-localstorage.md

     }
 ```

-We add everything as a `Maybe` just in case in case it's not present.
+We add everything as a `Maybe` just in case it's not present.

 Now we can add it to our decoder: